freenas/freenas-docs/userguide/system.rst

   screenshots of any errors or tracebacks can be included.
 Click the :guilabel:`+` button to add more attachments.

-After completing the fields, click :guilabel:`Submit` button to generate and send the support ticket to iXsystems.
+After completing the fields, click the :guilabel:`Submit` button to generate and send the support ticket to iXsystems.
 A pop-up menu provides a clickable URL to view the status of or add additional information to that support ticket.